It Starts With A Lie

 Your confidence and sense of self can be regained.
 Step by step, there are ways to overcome this type of abuse.
 You can re-learn what it means to trust yourself.
 Because trusting yourself is a good foundation for knowing when to trust others.
 When you can believe your own mind, you know when something seems wrong.
 If your own instincts alert you to a problem, you can investigate.
 When you are on your own side, you can more easily detect when others are being honest and fair with you.

 Margie Wheelhouse is a Licensed Marriage and Family Therapist.
-She provides couples and individual counseling in her office in Springfield, Illinois, and throughout the state by phone and web.
+She provides couples and individual counseling in Springfield, Chicago and throughout Illinois by phone and web.
 She helps couples build great relationships and repair broken ones.
+Contact her today for a consultation.